 The processing of the claim should be fast and should make the entire process of claim settlement hassle-free for the policyholder and his family.
 In recent years, thanks to the development in technology, insurers are able to settle claims faster.
 In some cases where the amount of claim is less than say Rs 50,000, it is settled within a day.

-A policyholder can take a few steps to enjoy the benefits of your policy without having to face claim rejection.
+A policyholder can take a few steps precautions to avoid claim rejection by the insurer.

 It all starts when the policyholder signs the policy paper at the time of policy purchase.
 That is the time when the insurance company would assess the risk the policyholder possesses and underwrites the policy accordingly.

 The claim settlement ratio of an insurance company is a good indicator to provide an insight into the buyer in deciding the policy.

 A policy holder should not limit his research to the claim settlement ratio but should also check the coverage offered by different plans from various insurance companies.